 Morning: Classic Breakfast

 Stop 2: Ermou Street: As you stroll down Athens’ main shopping street, grab a slice of bougatsa from a bakery.
-Go sweet with semolina custard dusted in sugar and cinnamon, or savory with cheese for something more filling.
+Go sweet with semolina custard dusted in sugar and cinnamon, or savoury with cheese for something more filling.

-Midday: Savory Staples
+Midday: Savoury Staples

 Stop 3: Monastiraki Square: By lunchtime, the smell of grilled meat fills the air.
 This is the place to try souvlaki or gyros, which are commonly made with pork, chicken, or beef, and wrapped in pita bread with tomato, onions, tzatziki sauce, and French fries tucked inside.
 It’s the ultimate Athenian street meal.
 Kebabs are another popular option available from street vendors here, offering marinated meats cooked on a rotisserie.